-We must also ask, can Focus on the Family rightfully disregard the contents of Gary Thomas’ other writings, writings in which he tells readers to repeat a word or phrase for 20 minutes until the “word becomes part of you.”
+We must also ask, can Focus on the Family rightfully disregard the contents of Gary Thomas’ other writings, writings in which he tells readers to repeat a word or phrase for 20 minutes until “your heart seems to be repeating the word by itself.”
 Did the apostle Paul, or the Psalmist or Jesus Christ ever give such instructions?
 Of course not.
 Gary Thomas’ website clearly promotes practices such as lectio divina and centering prayer all the while encouraging visitors to read the works of Thomas Merton and Basil Pennington, both of whom wholeheartedly and without reservation embraced Eastern mysticism.
 Incidentally, Thomas teaches Spiritual Formation at Western Seminary.
 By promoting one of Thomas’ books, FOF is directly promoting contemplative prayer.

 “Focus on the Family has entered into an unbiblical territory that can spiritually harm many people, including children.
 It is our prayer that Dr. Dobson [who is no longer with FOF] and other Christian leaders will look at the facts fairly before proceeding any further down this path.” (end of 2006 article – source)